 The greatest opportunity I see right now is to use our work promoting gender equity as a model for those who want to promote racial equity.
 You see, you can’t be anti-sexist without also being anti-racist.
 For decades, A CALL TO MEN has mobilized hundreds of thousands of male-identified aspiring allies to women and girls.
 We have called them into this work, while holding them accountable, and educated and empowered them to speak out against and take action to prevent gender-based violence and discrimination.
 And we can do the same for those who want to be aspiring allies to Black people and other people of color.

 Our community is rich with folks committed to defining this moment as one of hope, meaningful accountability, great love for humanity, and lasting change.
 We are proud to have you come alongside us.
 And we know we will all benefit in the end.
 As Rev. Dr. Martin Luther King Jr. famously said, “No one is free until we are all free.”

 Here are some things you can do right now as an aspiring ally.

-We are going to continue this conversation on Wednesday, June 24 at 1 ET in our Community Conversation with Glen Mazzara and Shan Foster.
+We continued to dig into these issues in a Community Conversation with Glen Mazzara and Shan Foster back in June of 2020.
 Glen is a writer and producer and has been instrumental in educating television writers on issues of healthy manhood, diversity and inclusion, equality, and gender equity.
 Shan is a former collegiate and professional basketball player who has dedicated his life to engaging men in healthy manhood and ending gender-based violence.
-You can register for that free call here.
+You can watch that call here.

 As always, I’d love to hear how you are calling folks in to our work promoting gender and racial justice.
 You can tweet me @TonyPorterACTM or get in touch with us at email@example.com.